cncf/tag-app-delivery/website/content/en/blog/2025-01-29-composable-platforms.md

 - **Builders**  (focus on platform and beneficiary experience): From being extensible and configurable, the platform should support a variety of underlying infrastructure on which the platform will run, from on-premise to cloud.
 - **Enablers**  (focus on end-users and application capabilities): Provide availability to access different installation methods and configure the platform by allowing the custom configurations, extend the platform to additional infrastructure.
 Increase platform capabilities to either of the following two roles- Developers and Business Customers
 - **Consumers**  - Platform Customers (Developers) components are the tools that add application capabilities, such as database, observability, and application log management to accomplish business goals.
-Decreasing lead time in development will increase developer productivity.,
+Decreasing lead time in development will increase developer productivity.
 - **End-users (customers)**  -  End users don’t interact directly with the platform but benefit from the increased productivity of the platform consumers, which reduces the time to market.
 Platform capabilities and application features will contribute to business use cases and add customer value.
 Customers can also measure the value of a strong platform through enhanced reliability and availability, building trust over time.
 Furthermore, the ability to support a variety of workloads helps the platform meet business requirements and provide value to the end users.